barbagroup/cuIBM/README.md

 Known issues
 ------------

-* CPU routines do not work for FadlunEtAlSolver.
+* CPU routines do not work.
 * Cannot specify which Krylov solver to use for solving the linear systems.
 * TairaColoniusSolver and FadlunEtAlSolver fail if no body is present.
 * FadlunEtAlSolver has not been tested for cases with multiple or moving bodies.